-Located within the solenoid flux return yoke, the muon system is required to identify muons with very high efficiency.
-Both Resitive Plate Chamber (RPC) and Micro Pattern Gas detector (MPGD) are considered in CDR.
-Future R&D requires detailed studies of different technologies and further optimization of baseline design parameters.
-Several critical R&D items have been identified, including:

-- Long-lived particles optimization: Explore new physics scenario of long-lived particles and exotic decays.
-Optimize detector parameters and technologies. - Layout and geometry optimization: Detailed studies on the structure of the segments and modules need to be carried out to minimise the dead area and to optimise the interface for routing, support and assembly. - Detector optimization: Study aging effects, improve long-term reliability and stability, readout technologies. - Detector industrialization: Improve massive and large area production procedures for all technologies.
+- 2 Located within the solenoid flux return yoke, the muon system is required to identify - muons with very high efficiency.
+Both Resistive Plate Chamber (RPC) and Micro Pattern - 4 Gas detector (MPGD) are considered in this CDR.
+Future R&D requires detailed studies - of different technologies and further optimization of baseline design parameters.
+Several - 6 critical R&D items have been identified, including: - Long-lived particle optimization: Explore new physics scenario of long-lived particles and exotic decays.
+Optimize detector parameters and technologies. - Layout and geometry optimization: Detailed studies on the structure of the segments and modules need to be carried out to minimize the dead area and to optimize the interface for routing, support and assembly. - Detector optimization: Study aging effects, improve long-term reliability and stability, readout technologies. - Detector industrialization: Improve massive and large area production procedures for all technologies.